 - Understand the importance of knowing what kind of study habit works for you.

-- Download the app called Study Time, a Google chrome app that blocks Tumblr, Twitter, Facebook, and all other sites that would distract you from studying.
+- Download a browser extension that blocks Twitter, Facebook, and all other sites that would distract you from studying.

 - Turn off your phone while studying.